fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 We'd be looking at building entirely new applications from scratch, deploying them to a server, making them accessible through the internet, or maybe using a serverless architecture.
 We can get a domain, and host it on a server, or use a cloud provider like AWS, GCP, or Azure, if you want.

-Coming to building projects, you can have various interests and domains.
+cbrtl was meant to be a hub for projects.
+You can have various interests and domains.
 You could be wanting to become a game developer, a data scientist, a web developer, or a backend developer.
-This article is a common guide for all of these.
-I'd primarily be focusing on application development and backend development in this article.
-Nevertheless, I'd be sharing resources for ML and AI as well; I have worked on quite a few projects in these domains.
+We'd be building projects in all of these domains.

 I have curated a list of 9-12 projects that we could build together.
 The list keeps on changing, the same as with the DSA list.
 These include common topics, such as application dev, game dev, and ML/ AI, etc. All of these can be found on the internet.
 I'll explain a couple of projects here, and we could build the rest together.